chappjc/dcrspy/README.md

 and responding when a new block is detected via a [notifier registered with dcrd over a websocket][1].
 Communication with dcrd and dcrwallet uses the [Decred JSON-RPC API][2].

+***Compatibility Notice*** - After Decred (i.e. dcrwallet and dcrd) version 0.6.0, the notifications API was changed, requiring dcrspy to update it's notification handlers.
+Practically, this means that for version 0.6.0 and earlier of Decred it is required to use the [compatibility release "Millbarge"](https://github.com/chappjc/dcrspy/releases/tag/v0.6.0) or the [old-ntfns branch](https://github.com/chappjc/dcrspy/tree/old-ntfns), and for any Decred release *after* 0.6.0 use *at least* the dcrspy [pre-release of 0.7.0 , "Fletch"](https://github.com/chappjc/dcrspy/releases/tag/v0.7.0) or master.

 ## Types of Data

 The types of information monitored are: